 Dedicated in 1890, Garfield’s memorial is spectacular.
-It’s a 180 foot tall monument featuring Roman and Gothic architecture and intricate exterior panels depicting important moments in the life of the 20th president.
+It’s a 180 foot tall monument featuring Roman and Gothic architecture and intricate exterior panels depicting important moments in his life.

 Down in the lower level are the caskets of Garfield and his wife Lucretia, as well as the urns of their daughter and son-in-law.

 There’s also an upper level allowing visitors to see the memorial from above and to step out on the balcony and view the rest of the cemetery and the Cleveland skyline.